Q. Do I need to contact the school if my child is sick or unable to attend classes? Should I email the teacher?

 Q. When does school begin?
 What time does my child need to be at school?

-A. Classes begin promptly at 7:45 A.M.
-Children need to be at school by 7:40 in order to not be tardy for home base.
-Breakfast, however, begins at 7:15.
+A. Classes begin promptly at 8:00 A.M.
+Children need to be at school at this time in order to not be tardy for home base.
+Breakfast begins at 7:40.

-A. Students have a 20-minute period to eat lunch and a 20-minute period for intramural activities.
+A. Students have a 30-minute period to eat lunch.

 Q. When is it appropriate to call the principal or assistant principals?
 When is it necessary to contact a school administrator?